adityasiwan/Object-Detection-in-an-Urban-Environment/README.md

 ### Project overview

+The detection and tracking of moving object is one of the most challenging tasks in designing a self-driving car.
+The detection of moving objects is important for safety and essential for avoiding collisions.

 This project uses [TensorFlow Object Detection API](https://github.com/tensorflow/models/blob/master/research/object_detection/README.md) where we can deploy our model to get predictions on the images sent to the API.
 We will use the [Waymo Open dataset](https://waymo.com/open/) which consists of high-resolution annotated images collected by Waymo self-driving cars in a wide variety of conditions.
-We will use this data to train and build our model so that the model can classify images from an urban environment into vehicles, pedestrians and cyclists.
+We will use this data to train and build our model so that the model can classify images from an urban environment into vehicles, pedestrians, and cyclists.

 ### Dataset

 #### Dataset analysis

-First we need to download the data from the [Waymo's Google Cloud bucket](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_2_0_individual_files/) to our local machine.
-For this project we only need a subset of the data provided (for example, we do not need to use the Lidar data).
+First, we need to download the data from the [Waymo's Google Cloud bucket](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_2_0_individual_files/) to our local machine.
+For this project, we only need a subset of the data provided (for example, we do not need to use the Lidar data).
 Therefore, we are going to download and trim immediately each file.

-In `download_process.py` file `create_tf_example` function is implemented which takes the components of a Waymo Tf record and save them in the Tf Object Detection api format.
+In the `download_process.py` file `create_tf_example` function is implemented which takes the components of a Waymo Tf record and saves them in the Tf Object Detection API format.
+Below is the implementation.

 ```python
 def build_bounding_box(open_dataset_box):